 SoFi personal loans are repayable over three to seven years.

-For most borrowers, SoFi personal loans with fixed rates carry an annual percentage rate of between 6.99% and 14.99%.
-Loans with variable rates, based on the benchmark LIBOR interest rate index, range from 6.26% APR to 14.10% APR.
-Should the LIBOR rate increase, your top interest rate would be capped at 14.95%.
+For most borrowers, SoFi personal loans with fixed rates carry an annual percentage rate of between 5.99 percent and 16.74 percent.
+Loans with variable rates, based on the benchmark Libor interest rate index, range from 5.74 percent to 14.7 percent APR.
+Should the Libor rate increase, the top interest rate on variable-rate loans would be capped at 14.95 percent.

-These interest rates are based on a 0.25% AutoPay reduction; this means that as a borrower, you agree to monthly payments of principal and interest to be automatically deducted from your checking or savings account.
+These interest rates are based on a 0.25 percent AutoPay reduction; this means that as a borrower, you agree to monthly payments of principal and interest to be automatically deducted from your checking or savings account.

 Maximum interest rates are lower in 12 states where residents can get a SoFi loan: Alaska, Colorado, Connecticut, Hawaii, Illinois, Kansas, Maine, Oklahoma, South Carolina, Texas, Virginia and Wyoming.
 Variable rates are not available to residents of Alaska, Texas, Virginia, or Wyoming (or in Illinois if your loan amount is greater than $40,000).